Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Q.02What are the three GAIA difficulty levels?+

 Level 1 tasks require fewer than five steps and basic tool use; humans complete them in roughly a minute.
 Level 2 tasks require five to ten steps and combine multiple tools; humans take around five minutes.
 Level 3 tasks are multi-step research-style problems that can take a competent human 30 minutes or more.
-Frontier model scores degrade sharply with level: a model that solves 80 percent of Level 1 might solve 40 percent of Level 2 and 10 to 20 percent of Level 3.
+Scores degrade sharply with level: every agent solves far fewer Level 3 tasks than Level 1, and the level breakdown is more informative than any single overall number.

 Q.03Why does GAIA matter compared to other agent benchmarks?+